 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

-For those flying from Canada, you can find some pretty great deals as Las Vegas is a common seat sale destination.
-It’s also worth mentioning that many airlines offer vacation packages to Las Vegas where your hotel and flight are priced together.
+For those flying from Canada, the price of flights to Las Vegas has gone up in recent times.
+It’s worth mentioning that many airlines offer Las Vegas vacation packages, where your hotel and flight are priced together.
 This can often give you a big discount.

-Las Vegas has no shortage of hotels but chances are, if you want the true Las Vegas experience, you want to stay on or near the Strip.
+Las Vegas has no shortage of hotel rooms.
+If you want the true Las Vegas experience, you should stay on or near the Strip where the entertainment and action happen.
 This will mean higher costs, but there are still deals to be found, especially if you book early.

-If you stay off strip, on the northern part of the strip, or downtown, the price of accommodations can drop quite a bit.
+If you stay off the Las Vegas strip, on the northern part of the strip, or downtown Las Vegas, the price of accommodations can drop quite a bit.
 It really just depends on what you’re looking for as some of the big hotels are quite extravagant and have different themes.

-I recommend budgeting $200 per night for hotels, but that’s an average price.
-There are often discounts and sales so your average nightly can go down.
+I recommend budgeting $275 per night for hotels, but that’s an average price.
+Also note that some hotels charge daily resort fees.
+There are often discounts and sales, so your average nightly can go down.
 Of course, if you’re trying to look like a superstar and want to get a room with a view or a suite, prices can go up significantly.

 Looking for some recommendations?
 Take a look at: